Tom-Nagy/walking-around/README.md

 the Club.
 It is presented on the middle of the screen.
 Beside the form on large screen and on the top on medium screen, motivational quotes will be presented to reenforce the emotional response into the action taken.
-On small screens only the form is display.
+On small screens only the form is displayed.

 ### **Features to Implement in the Future Versions**